Pools

 When an Agent is created, the compute resource (e.g AWS EC2 / Digital Ocean Droplet) will have a set number of GPUs as defined by the cloud provider’s instance type.
 This setting should typically be set to match the instance type but can be set to a higher number to allow oversubscribing.

-Agent Memory Override (GB)
+Agent Memory Override (GiB)

 When an Agent is created, the compute resource (e.g AWS EC2 / Digital Ocean Droplet) will have a set amount of CPU and Ram as defined by the cloud provider’s instance type.
 This setting should typically be set to match the instance type but can be set to a preferred value.